Hardeep1601/Algo_Assignment_Project/README.md

 Algorithm Group Project

 ###############################################
-          Courier Choice Delivery App
+          Courier Choice Selector App
 ###############################################

 To run the program, run the main.py file.
-The Courier Choice Delivery App will launch.
+The Courier Choice Selector App will launch.

 The app functions to .